Vosges's 4th constituency

 The 4th constituency of the Vosges is a French legislative constituency in the Vosges département.

 Description

 Vosges' 4th Constituency covers the western portion of the Department.
 It has the town of Neufchâteau at its north western corner and stretches as far as the village Bains-les-Bains close to Épinal in the centre of the Department.

 Politically the seat has historically swung between the left, right and centre.
 The PS captured the seat with the slender margin of only 276 votes at the 2012 election.
 This result made it the only Socialist held seat in Vosges, before the seat was recaptured by Jean-Jacques Gaultier in 2017.

+In 2024, after the dissolution of the National Assembly proclaimed by Emmanuel Macron, the National Rally becomes the first far-right party to win the seat in that constituency, after falling less than 2 points short in 2022.